microsoft/dotnet/Documentation/compatibility/tls-1-x-by-default-passes-sch-send-aux-record-flag-to-the-underlying-schannel-api.md

 ### Recommended Action

-If this changes break communication with an existing server, you can disable sending the [`SCH_SEND_AUX_RECORD`](https://msdn.microsoft.com/en-us/library/windows/desktop/aa379810(v=vs.85).aspx) flag and restore the previous behavior of not splitting data into separate records by adding the following switch to the [`\<AppContextSwitchOverrides>` element](https://docs.microsoft.com/en-us/dotnet/framework/configure-apps/file-schema/runtime/appcontextswitchoverrides-element) in the [`\<runtime> section](https://docs.microsoft.com/en-us/dotnet/framework/configure-apps/file-schema/runtime/runtime-element) of your app configuration file:
+If this change breaks communication with an existing server, you can disable sending the [`SCH_SEND_AUX_RECORD`](https://msdn.microsoft.com/en-us/library/windows/desktop/aa379810(v=vs.85).aspx) flag and restore the previous behavior of not splitting data into separate records by adding the following switch to the [`\<AppContextSwitchOverrides>` element](https://docs.microsoft.com/en-us/dotnet/framework/configure-apps/file-schema/runtime/appcontextswitchoverrides-element) in the [`\<runtime> section](https://docs.microsoft.com/en-us/dotnet/framework/configure-apps/file-schema/runtime/runtime-element) of your app configuration file:

 ```xml
 <runtime>